Tonyhrule/Queer-Bias-LLMs/README.md

 ## Project Overview

-Large Language Models (LLMs) have transformed natural language processing but often perpetuate societal biases, especially those affecting the LGBTQIA+ community.
-These biases can lead to misrepresentation and marginalization, reinforcing discrimination in AI-generated content.
-This project introduces a collaborative agent pipeline designed to detect and mitigate biases in LLM outputs, focusing specifically on pronoun inclusivity to accurately represent all gender identities.
+Large Language Models (LLMs) often perpetuate biases in pronoun usage, leading to misrepresentation or exclusion of queer individuals through inappropriate usage of traditionally gendered pronouns like "he" and "she."
+This project addresses the specific issue of biased pronoun usage in LLM outputs, particularly when inclusive language is essential to represent all identities accurately.

-We present a multi-agent framework that utilizes specialized agents to sequentially analyze, critique, and optimize language outputs for enhanced inclusivity.
-By addressing the nuanced challenges of LGBTQIA+ representation, this work aims to advance the development of socially responsible AI that respects and reflects the diversity of human identities.
+To address this issue, we introduce a collaborative agent pipeline designed to detect and mitigate these biases by analyzing and optimizing pronoun usage for inclusivity.
+Our multi-agent framework includes specialized agents for both identifying biased language and applying corrective measures to enhance inclusivity.

-Evaluations using the Tango dataset—a benchmark focused on gender pronoun usage—demonstrate that this approach improves inclusive pronoun classification by 11.2 percentage points over the baseline GPT-4 model, achieving statistical significance (χ² = 78.52, p < 0.001).
+We evaluated our approach using the Tango dataset, a benchmark focused on gender pronoun usage.
+Results show that our method achieves a 32.6 percentage point improvement over GPT-4 in correctly disagreeing with inappropriate traditionally gendered pronouns (χ² = 38.57, p < 0.0001).
+These findings demonstrate the potential of agent-driven frameworks to enhance fairness and inclusivity in AI-generated content, highlighting their efficacy in reducing biases and advancing socially responsible AI.

 ## Project Structure